-The common rule of thumb we all grew up hearing was to eat three meals a day.
-With so many new approaches to health and wellness, this may leave you wondering how many times you should be eating and what actually counts as a meal.
+Between intermittent fasting lifestyles, one-meal-a-day diets, and an emphasis on breakfast as the most important meal, it’s hard to know how many meals per day is truly best!
+Does the common rule of thumb — to eat three meals a day — still apply?
+With so many new approaches to health and wellness, you may even wonder what actually counts as a meal.
 While there is no clear-cut answer, evaluating your health goals and getting in touch with how your body responds to different approaches will help determine the optimal number of meals for YOU.

 Should You Eat Three Meals Per Day?

 Eating breakfast, lunch, and dinner is the traditional approach to daily meals.
 This is largely based on factors such as work schedules or traditions, and for many, this has become an eating pattern based on habit.
 There can be some health benefits to this pattern, including blood sugar control, feeling satiated throughout the day, and creating a routine that makes it easier to plan your day.
 However, eating three meals a day doesn’t work for everyone.